BenMorel/mysql-replication-check/README.md

 As opposed to several checksum tools, it is totally read-only: it does not write anything to the database, making it very safe.

 The `mysql-replication-check.php` script is **standalone**: it can be downloaded and run anywhere.
-Docker configuration is only used for development.
+Docker configuration & composer dependencies are only used for development.

 This tool uses table locks.
 Depending on the size of your tables, the speed of your server, and/or the availability of a maintenance window during which these locks are acceptable, this can be a problem or not.
 Locks are held for as little time as possible, and always one table at a time.